hackergandhi/LockBoxXtreme/README.md

 ```

 ### Contributing
-We welcome contributions to SecureSnooze!
+We welcome contributions to LockBoxXtreme!
 If you have suggestions, bug reports, or improvements, please submit an issue or pull request on our [GitHub repository](https://github.com/gandhibhai/LockBoxXtreme).

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.